Related ToolsRaycastWarpGithubLinear

 Real-world performance:

-Alfred used 42MB RAM in my testing, compared to Raycast’s 120MB.
+Alfred used 42MB RAM in benchmarks, compared to Raycast’s 120MB.
 CPU usage was negligible except during indexing.
 Launch speed was 0.15 seconds, slightly faster than Raycast.

 Pros: